socrata-platform/balboa/README.md

 #### Setup (balboa-jms and balboa-http)

 ##### Configuration
-Balboa has default configuration files for each runnable project, under `[project]/src/main/resources`.
-To override any of these settings, create the file `/etc/balboa.properties` and add overrides as needed.
+Balboa has default configuration files for each runnable project, under `[project]/src/main/resources/application.conf`.
+To override any of these settings, set the corresponding environmental variable found in `[project]/src/main/resources/reference.conf`.

 ##### Building and Running